Vestibulocochlear nerve: Structure

 The vestibulocochlear nerve consists mostly of bipolar neurons and splits into two large divisions: the cochlear nerve and the vestibular nerve.

 Cranial nerve 8, the vestibulocochlear nerve, goes to the middle portion of the brainstem called the pons (which then is largely composed of fibers going to the cerebellum).

 The 8th cranial nerve runs between the base of the pons and medulla oblongata (the lower portion of the brainstem).
 This junction between the pons, medulla, and cerebellum that contains the 8th nerve is called the cerebellopontine angle.

 The vestibulocochlear nerve is accompanied by the labyrinthine artery, which usually branches off from the anterior inferior cerebellar artery at the cerebellopontine angle, and then goes with the 7th nerve through the internal acoustic meatus to the internal ear.

 The cochlear nerve travels away from the cochlea of the inner ear where it starts as the spiral ganglia.
 Processes from the organ of Corti conduct afferent transmission to the spiral ganglia.
 It is the inner hair cells of the organ of Corti that are responsible for activation of afferent receptors in response to pressure waves reaching the basilar membrane through the transduction of sound.
 The exact mechanism by which sound is transmitted by the neurons of the cochlear nerve is uncertain; the two competing theories are place theory and temporal theory.

 The vestibular nerve travels from the vestibular system of the inner ear.
 The vestibular ganglion houses the cell bodies of the bipolar neurons and extends processes to five sensory organs.
 Three of these are the cristae located in the ampullae of the semicircular canals.
 Hair cells of the cristae activate afferent receptors in response to rotational acceleration.
 The other two sensory organs supplied by the vestibular neurons are the maculae of the saccule and utricle.
 Hair cells of the maculae in the utricle activate afferent receptors in response to linear acceleration, while hair cells of the maculae in the saccule respond to vertically directed linear force.

 Development

 The vestibulocochlear nerve is derived from the embryonic otic placode.

 Function

 This is the nerve along which the sensory cells (the hair cells) of the inner ear transmit information to the brain.
-It consists of the cochlear nerve, carrying details about hearing, and the vestibular nerve, carrying information about balance.
+It consists of the cochlear nerve, carrying details about hearing, and the vestibular nerve, carrying information about balance and spatial orientation.

 It emerges from the pontomedullary junction and exits the inner skull via the internal acoustic meatus in the temporal bone.

 The vestibulocochlear nerve carries axons of type special somatic afferent.